• Skip to primary navigation

 • Smashed Red Potato Recipe

-If you love this JUST Egg omelette recipe, give us a 5-star review and comment below.
+If you love this JUST Egg recipe, give us a 5-star review and comment below.
 We would love to hear from you.

 📖 Recipe